manzinello/mailgo.js.org/docs/configuration.md

 // UNDER CONSTRUCTION...

-If specified and equal to `true` the mailgo dark mode is enabled.
+If specified and equal to `true` the mailgo dark mode is enabled for every mailgo modal in the website/page.

 ### lang